microsoft/FluidFramework/examples/hosts/node/README.md

 const docId = ""; // Document id (randomly chosen if not specified)
 ```

-Once parameters are set up, run the following commands for building and running:
+Once parameters are set up, use the following commands for building and running:

 ```bash
 npm run build